amandagow/nondev/learn-pr/github/introduction-to-github/includes/2-what-is-github.md

 git clone https://gist.github.com/your-gist-id.git
 ```

-To learn more about gists, see the linked article in our Resources section at the end of this module titled *Creating Gists*.

 ---

 ### What are wikis?

-Every repository on GitHub.com comes equipped with a section for hosting documentation, called a wiki.
-You can use your repository's wiki to share long-form content about your project, such as how to use it, how you designed it, or its core principles.
-While a README file quickly tells what your project can do, you can use a wiki to provide additional documentation.
+Each GitHub repository includes a wiki area for longer-form documentation.
+A README gives a quick overview; a wiki can provide deeper guidance such as usage instructions, design decisions, policies, or team standards.

-It’s worth a reminder that if your repository is private, only people who have at least read access to your repository will have access to your wiki.
+If a repository is private, only users with at least read access can view its wiki.

 #### Creating, editing, and deleting wiki pages